 The Cicerone program was created by beer guru Ray Daniels in an effort to standardize beer education and knowledge.
 There are three levels of certification through the program, the first which is Certified Beer Server

 (CBS).
 Certified Beer Servers must pass an online exam of basic beer knowledge in a specified time frame.
 Most people who are really into beer and have good knowledge of beer styles and service should be able to pass the CBS exam with a few days of studying.
-In fact, I’d highly recommend anybody who works with beer in any capacity (bar tender, restaurant manager, salesman, brewery employee, even beer bloggers) to at a minimum take this level of certification.
-(You should ask if your employer will pay for it, since it benefits them.)
+In fact, I’d highly recommend anybody who works with a beer in any capacity (bartender, restaurant manager, salesman, brewery employee, even beer bloggers) to at a minimum take this level of certification.
+(You should ask if your employer will pay for it since it benefits them.)
 It’s the foundational knowledge that I would hope my local beer-tender has.

 In order to move onto the Certified Cicerone

-level you have to first pass the CBS exam.
-Certified Cicerones are expected to have an extremely well rounded knowledge of beer, the key areas are:
+level, you have to first pass the CBS exam.
+Certified Cicerones are expected to have an extremely well-rounded knowledge of beer, the key areas are:

-- Beer Storage, Sales and Service
+- Beer Storage, Sales, and Service

 - Beer Styles and Culture